 The poor auction -- 3.9 billion in bids versus an offered 6 billion -- meanwhile helped prod market interest rates for Germany's 10-year bonds above those for U.S. Treasuries for the first time since October.

-The euro fell in response to the results and European shares hit a 7-week low.
+The euro fell in response to the results and European shares hit a seven-week low.

-With time running out for Europe's politicians to forge a crisis plan that is seen as credible by the markets, the European Commission will present a study on Wednesday of joint euro zone bonds as a way to stabilise debt markets.
+With time running out for Europe's politicians to forge a crisis plan that is seen as credible by the markets, the European Commission will present a study on Wednesday of joint Eurozone bonds as a way to stabilize debt markets.